 The route then descends to the woodland trails on Claife Heights before passing Wise Een Tarn and Moss Eccles tarn.
 Beatrix Potter owned Moss Eccles and donated it to the National Trust after her death.
 The tarn is stocked with water lilies and fish, and surrounded by pretty rhododendrons.

-The final section then descends to the little village of Near Sawrey and Hill Top.
+The next section then descends to the little village of Near Sawrey and Hill Top.
 The fascinating house is the 17th century former home of children's author and illustrator Beatrix Potter.
 You can tour the house and gardens where expert guides will tell you all about the life and works of Beatrix Potter.

-Other Walks around Hawkshead
+Walks near Hawkshead

 - Esthwaite Water - Enjoy a short stroll down to Esthwaite Water from the village of Hawkshead on this easy walk in the Lake District